 Geoengineering AUA – Dr. Ken Caldeira and Dr. Ben van der Pluijm.

-Dr. Mike Brudzinski – Professor of geology at University of Miami, Ohio, answering questions about hydraulic fracturing and earthquakes.
+Dr. Mike Brudzinski – Professor of geology at University of Miami, Ohio, answered questions about hydraulic fracturing and earthquakes.

-Dr. Chris Borstad – Associate Professor in snow and ice physics, answering questions about glaciers and avalanches.
+Dr. Chris Borstad – Associate Professor in snow and ice physics, answered questions about glaciers and avalanches.

 Dr. Dave Petley – Vice-President (Research and Innovation) at the University of Sheffield in the United Kingdom, answering questions about natural hazards.